 Then, "the land will belong only to those who work it with their own hands" - the agricultural communes.
-Capital and all means of production will belong to the workers - the workers' associations.
-The entire to a greater extent the work of socially weak elements, such as women and children.
+Capital and all means of

+In addition, the continual improvement in mechanisation, which increases production and speeds the distribution of goods, makes the entrepreneur ever less dependent on live labour forces and gives him the opportunity, under the protection of the power of the State, to utilise to a greater extent the work of socially weak elements, such as women and children.
 As a result, increased mechanisation is accompanied by a growth in unemployment which inevitably makes the hired labourer increasingly dependent on capital, aggravates the extent of her exploitation and increases her poverty.